chestercodes/chester.codes/content/posts/034-2020-12-29-fable-aws-amplify/post.md

 AWS Amplify is an ambitious attempt to speed up app development by providing abstractions over common AWS service setups.
 Overall I think it is a useful tool that strikes a good balance between ease and control.
 I'm not sure how the experience will scale to more than one developer or whether the tool is the best choice for a long lasting project.
 My description of the amplify cli feature set is far from complete and those interested should [consult the docs](https://aws.amazon.com/amplify/).

-The choice of language for a new project is always hard, especially [between F# and typescript](https://thomasbandt.com/type-safe-spa-fable-fsharp-vs-typescript) which has a huge user base and is enough type safety for most.
+The choice of language for a new project is always hard, especially [between F# and typescript](https://thomasbandt.com/type-safe-spa-fable-fsharp-vs-typescript) which has a huge user base and provides enough type safety for most.
-The main advantage of using F# for front-end development is client-server code sharing, which isn't applicable here, but I think that the language constructs, type-system and refactoring experience (incredible) make it a killer choice for this and other projects.
+The main advantage of using F# for front-end development is client-server code sharing, which isn't applicable here, but I think that the language features, type-system and refactoring experience make it a great choice.

-During writing this blog post I realised that the amplify cli could be used to generate [typescript that interacts with the API](https://medium.com/@dantasfiles/using-typescript-with-aws-amplify-api-3788d722869), then convert this to F# with the `ts2fable` tool.
-This would have involved adding a typescript build step, but have the advantage of eliminating most of the work defining data types and potentially removing a source of bugs.
+After finishing the code for this post I realised that when the amplify cli is used to generate typescript it generates code for the [API interaction.](https://medium.com/@dantasfiles/using-typescript-with-aws-amplify-api-3788d722869)
+The generated `API.ts` file contains the query types created by snowflaqe and the data types returned by the API resolvers.
+Converting this  typescript file to F# with the `ts2fable` tool removes the need for most of the manual type definitions and can potentially remove a source of bugs.